 Ingredients and supplies:

-Inflate balloons and melt chocolate
+1. Inflate the balloons, and melt the chocolate

-Drizzle chocolate on balloons
+2. Drizzle chocolate on the balloons

-Hang to dry
+3. Hang to dry

 Using a clothespin, clip the balloon to a straw or wooden skewer, and balance it inside a cup or glass to dry.

 Next up: Finish your hollow chocolate eggs

 Updated by Sarah Long on 4/5/17